SPINAL ARACHNOIDITIS & SSD BENEFITS

 OR

-C. Marked limitation in physical functioning and in one of the following areas of mental functioning, both persisting for 3 consecutive months after the disorder:
+C. Marked limitation in physical function and in one of the following areas of mental function, both persisting for 3 consecutive months after the disorder:

 YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC) CAN HELP YOU WIN SSD BENEFITS